 The History Behind The Show

 Irene Danner-Storm's maternal family, The Lorch family, was one of a few Jewish families who ran their own circuses in Germany for generations before the rise of the National Socialists.
-The Lorch Circus was large, successful and famous all throughout Europe and beyond, traveling as far as the United States and South America.
+The Lorch Circus was large, successful and famous all throughout Europe; their family's Risley act traveled as far as the United States and South America.
 Everything changed when the ever-growing antisemitism in Germany forced the Lorch Circus out of business and soon, with the Nazis rise to power, Jews were being sent to ghettos and camps.
 The Lorchs' very lives were in danger.
 Joining the Althoff Circus was not only a means to make a living; it was a desperate attempt to stay alive.

 The show's heroine is the 19-year-old Irene Danner.
 Her maternal grandfather, the world renowned Icarian acrobat Julius Lorch, has been teaching her tricks since she was a little girl.
 As a teenager, she joined the Busch Circus where she learned trick riding working for the Italian Caroli troupe.
 She was the first of the Lorchs to join the Althoff Circus, convincing the owner Adolf to employ her at a time when hiring Jews was illegal.